On this page

 Pagination for the Brands API is GA in Production

-The Brands API now supports pagination when returning lists of brands.
+The Brands API now supports pagination (opens new window) when returning brand lists.
 Previously, users would get a list of all brands in the org.
 With pagination, users receive 20 records per page.
-See Customizations (opens new window).
+See Brands (opens new window).

 New custom authenticator for push notifications